What is linen? What is linen made of?

 Yes, we offer curbside pickup in Kelowna on orders of $35 or more.
 Choose “Curbside pickup” at checkout.
 Or, if you want delivery, enter a valid Kelowna postal code at checkout, and choose “Local delivery”.

 Orders are shipped after receipt of payment and within two weeks of ordering.
 All products are shipped via Canada Post.
 See our Shipping Policy for more information.

 What is your return policy?

-We do not accept returns of personal items like regular, bath or beach towels.
+We do not accept returns of personal items like pillow cases, regular, bath or beach towels.
+Refunds are CREDITS only.
+No cash refunds.
 We do accept for return all other unused product in its original and unused condition, as well as any product damaged as a result of shipping.
 We will not accept any CODs.
 Cost of shipping a returned product is the responsibility of the customer.
 We will not accept returns 7 days after the purchase date.